Food Safety at Home, School and Work

 -

-If food has been left out for two hours or more, throw it out
+If hazardous food has been left out at room temperature for two hours or more, throw it out

 For tips on keeping food safe during a power outage, check out SWPH’s Food Safety and Power Outages guide (PDF).